List of captive orcas: Amaya

-Amaya was a female orca born on December 2, 2014, at SeaWorld San Diego.
+Amaya was a female orca born on 2 December 2014, at SeaWorld San Diego.
 Her mother was Kalia and her father was Ulises.
 Amaya was Kalia's first calf.
 She was born tail-first and was 6.5 feet long with a weight of 350 pounds at birth; her heritage was 93.75% Icelandic and 6.25% southern resident.
-She died unexpectedly on August 19, 2021.
+She died unexpectedly on 19 August 2021.

 Baby Shamu II

-Baby Shamu II was born at SeaWorld San Diego in California on January 5, 1986.
+Baby Shamu II was born at SeaWorld San Diego in California on 5 January 1986.
 Her parents were Kenau and Winston.
 Because she was the second orca born at a SeaWorld park, she was nicknamed Baby Shamu II.
 The original Baby Shamu, aka Kalina, was her older half-sister, though Kalina had a different mother.
-Baby Shamu II was never given a real name as she died on January 16, 1986, just 12 days after she was born.
+Baby Shamu II was never given a real name as she died on 16 January 1986, just 12 days after she was born.
 The cause of death was a heart defect.
 Young orcas are born with heart valves open and they should close soon after birth.
-Unfortunately, Baby Shamu II had a respiratory infection and this worsened her condition.
-One of the valves did not close which caused Baby Shamu II to pass away.
-She was 7 feet (2.1m) long and she weighed 135 kg (297 lb).
+Baby Shamu II had a respiratory infection and this worsened her condition.
+One of the valves did not close, which caused Baby Shamu II to die.
+She was 7 feet (2.16 m) long and she weighed 135 kg (297 lb).

 Bingo

 Bingo was a 31-year-old male orca who lived at the Port of Nagoya Public Aquarium.
 He was captured in Iceland in 1984 and is the father of Lovey, Lara, Sarah, Ran II and Lynn and the grandfather of Earth and Luna.
-He died on August 2, 2014, of a respiratory illness.
+He died on 2 August 2014, of a respiratory illness.